 Hydrolyzed soy protein is derived from a process that breaks down soy protein into its amino acids.
-It is an ideal ingredient used by hydrolyzed soy protein for hair as it moistens the hair and makes them shiny.

 The hydrolyzed soy protein in this product is derived from soybean.
 It has been processed using an enzymatic process that changes the structure of the protein without destroying its nutritional value.
-As a result, users get products that are highly patterned of protein that helps the hair look better.

 Reduces Symptoms of IBS